Faculty Directory

 Works of Love in a World of Violence: Kierkegaard, Feminism, and the Limits of Self-Sacrifice.
 Tübingen: Mohr Siebeck, 2016.

 “Feminism and Gender.”
-In the Encyclopedia of Philosophy of Religion, eds.
+In the Wiley-Blackwell Encyclopedia of Philosophy of Religion, eds.
 Charles Taliaferro and Stewart Goetz.
 Hoboken, NJ: Wiley-Blackwell, 2021.
 (10,000 words).

 “Engendering Atonement: Kierkegaard on the Cross.”
 In The Kierkegaardian Mind, eds.
 Adam Buben, Eleanor Helms, and Patrick Stokes, 215–226.
 Abingdon/New York: Routledge, 2019.